hojmax/hojmax/README.md

 # Axel Højmark

 Hi 👋.
-I'm a Machine learning and datascience student from Copenhagen with a passion for AI and web development.
+I'm a Machine learning and datascience student at UCPH with a passion for AI and web development.

 ## 🏆 My Favourite Projects